jbcoe/iso-cpp-breaking-UB/readme.md

 for removal of the sub-proposal defining signed integer overflow.

-According to the earlier contract-based arguments, making integer overflow well-defined is an non-breaking change as it relaxes preconditions and does not further restrict postconditions - there is no previously valid program that would be rendered invalid by making integer overflow well defined.
+According to the earlier contract-based arguments, making integer overflow well-defined is a non-breaking change, as it widens preconditions and does not further narrow postconditions - there is no previously valid program that would be rendered invalid by making integer overflow well defined.

 The primary complaint against defining overflow for signed integers was lost